-Comment Document No. Commenter Comment Response The fact that the TCE DNAPL has migrated into the Berea sandstone regional aquifer - a term used by DOE - suggests to the Village of Piketon that it will be extremely difficult for DOE to remediate the groundwater in this aquifer to the EPA Superfund standard of care in section 300.430 (a)iii (F) of the National Contingency Plan (NCP) which is "EPA expects to return usable ground waters to their beneficial uses wherever practicable, within a timeframe that is reasonable given the particular circumstances of the site.
-When restoration of ground water to beneficial uses is not practicable, EPA expects to prevent further migration of the plume, prevent exposure to the contaminated ground water, and evaluate further risk reduction."
-Under either standard of care cited in the NCP for the protection or restoration of the groundwater media, the Village of Piketon finds that it will be extremely difficult for DOE to meet this standard in the next 30 years because the contamination is now so deep in the Berea formation to make it impossible for DOE to dig out the source material as it has indicated will occur with the TCE contamination in the shallower and overlying Gallia sandstone aquifer.
-As a consequence, DOE will have to use less intrusive measures such as the traditional pump and treat program currently in-place and injection of oxidants and microbes to reduce TCE contaminant levels.
-These measures have a limited benefit because of the very difficult problem of dispersing chemical treatments to remediate an aquifer through the annulus of one or more treatment wells.
-The practical experience of groundwater remediation practitioners is that the inability to control or direct the chemical treatment dispersants limits the ability of the treatment to remedy the DNAPL contamination in the aquifer system.
-DOE has also documented the existence of 13 legacy landfills that account for at least 101 acres of land area.
-DOE concedes that these landfills were closed under regulatory standards that are not deemed protective in 2017, and that they are uncertain of the waste types that were buried in them.
+Comment Document a ~ N0.
+Commenter Comment Response The fact that the TCE DNAPL has migrated into the Berea sandstone regional aquifer - a term used by DOE - suggests to the Village of Piketon that it will be extremely difficult for DOE to remediate the groundwater in this aquifer to the EPA Supertund standard of care in section 300.430 (a)III (F) of the National Contingency Plan (NCP) which is "EPA expects to return usable ground waters to their beneficial uses wherever practicable, within a timetrame that is reasonable given the particular circumstances of the site.
+When restoration of ground water to beneficial uses is not practicable, EPA expects to prevent further migration of the plume, prevent exposure to the contaminated ground water, and evaluate further fisk reduction."
+Under either standard of care ched in the NCP for the protection or restoration of the groundwater media, the village of Piketon that it will be extremely difficult for DOE to meet this standard in the Derec formation to make it impossible for DOE to dia out the source meterial as it has indicated will ecour with to dig out the source material as it has indicated will occur with the TCE contamination in the shellower and everlying Callie and stone against the standower and overlying Gaina satisficities adulter.
+As a consequence, DOE will have to use less autrently in place and injection of evidents and microbes to reduce TCE contaminant levels.
+These measures have a limited benefit here the very difficult problem of dispersing chemical treatments to remediate an equifer through the annulus of one or more treatment wells.
+The prestical experience of groundwater remediation practitioners is that the inability to control or direct the chemical treatment dispersents limits the chility of the treatment to remedy the DNAPL contamination in the aguifer system system.
+DOF has also documented the existence of 13 legacy landfills that account for at least 101 acres of land area DOF concedes that these landfills were closed under regulatory standards that are not deemed protective in 2017 and that they are uncertain of the waste types that were buried in them of the maste types that were buried in them.